American whiskey was born in Pennsylvania.

 Four years after incorporating in 1901, the company added a brick distilling building, drying plant, and boiler house in a third expansion that doubled their production capacity.

 Heavily influenced by the growing temperance movement, local officials refuse to renew liquor licenses and Crawford County goes dry on March 1st.
 The decision, combined with the high price of rye cuts Meadville Distilling’s production drastically.
+By 1917 less than 50 barrels were produced that year.

 The 18th Amendment to the Constitution is passed and Prohibition goes into effect.
 Most of Meadville Distilling’s inventory is eventually shipped to government-controlled warehouses in Frankfort, Kentucky where it’s distributed legally for medicinal purposes.